modelop/modelop.github.io/Getting Started/Conform and Deploy a Model/index.md

 ## <a name="model-execution-script"></a>5.
 Streams
 Streams in FastScore define the integration to our data pipeline.
 Streams will read records from underlying transport, verifies with the schema, and feeds them to the model.
 The streams are defined via JSON document that controls behavior and connection.
 For this example, we will be deploying and testing the model as REST.

-In the next step, we will use the CLI to generate two arbirtary REST endpoints for testing the model, which is handy for testing.
-We can also define the REST stream as a JSON file to added and tracked in Model Manage:
+In the next step, we will use the CLI to generate two arbitrary REST endpoints for testing the model.
+While the arbitrary REST endpoints are not realistic for Production, they are an extremely handy approach for quick testing.
+We can also define the REST stream as a JSON file to be added and tracked in Model Manage:
 ``
 {
   "Transport": "REST",